Sridevi: 1963–1975: Early years and work

 Sridevi was born as Shree Amma Yanger Ayyapan on 13 August 1963 in Meenampatti village near Sivakasi, Tamil Nadu, India to Ayyapan and Rajeswari.
 Her father was a lawyer from Sivakasi while her mother was from Tirupati, Andhra Pradesh.
-Sridevi's mother tongue was Telugu, and she was fluent in Tamil.
+Sridevi's native language was Telugu, and she was fluent in Tamil.
 She has a sister and two step-brothers.

 "I lost out on going to school and college life, but I got into the film industry and worked without a gap – from child actor, I went straight to heroine.
-There was no time to think and I was grateful for it.
+There was no time to think and I was grateful for it."